Freedom Convoy: Police move in as public turns on truckers blocking highway to US

 “Everyone has the right to protest peacefully, but our supply chain and the livelihoods of those trying to cross the border should not suffer because of that,” she said.

-Canada’s prime minister who recently announced that he has tested positive for Covid and urged everyone to get vaccinated and boosted has refused to meet the protesters.
+Canada’s prime minister Justin Trudeau who recently announced that he has tested positive for Covid and urged everyone to get vaccinated and boosted has refused to meet the protesters.

 “We are not intimidated by those who hurl abuse at small business workers and steal food from the homeless,” he said in an address to the nation on Monday.